cloudmesh/client/docs/source/aws.rst

   INFO: AWS INIT
   INFO: create_sec_group exception.InvalidGroup.Reserved: The 'default' security group is reserved, and cannot be deleted by a user.
 If creating a security group, specify a different name.
-  INFO: Connecting to Instance at IP:54.158.117.249
-  Warning: Identity file hrlee not accessible: No such file or directory.
-  Welcome to Ubuntu 14.04.2 LTS (GNU/Linux 3.13.0-48-generic x86_64)
+  INFO: Connecting to Instance at IP:54.158.117.249 Welcome to Ubuntu 14.04.2 LTS (GNU/Linux 3.13.0-48-generic x86_64)

    * Documentation:  https://help.ubuntu.com/